Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-cli/readme.md

   - `axe --stdout <url>`
 - To pipe the results to a file:
   - `axe --stdout www.deque.com > your_file.json`
-- To pipe the results to a JSON-parsing program for further processing, do:
+- To pipe the results to a JSON-parsing program for further processing:
   - `axe --stdout www.deque.com | jq ".[0].violations"`

 #### Defining the scope of a test

-If you want to only test a specific area of a page, or wish to exclude some part of a page you can do so using the --include and --exclude flags and pass it a CSS selector:
+If you want to only test a specific area of a page, or wish to exclude some part of a page,  you can do so using the --include and --exclude flags and pass it a CSS selector as follows:

 - `axe www.deque.com --include "#main" --exclude "#aside`
 - You may pass multiple selectors with a comma-delimited string.
 For example: